MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/perfsdk-multi-user-testing.md

 ---
-title: Multi-user Performance SDK testing
+title: Multi-user testing using Performance SDK
-description: This topic explains how to do multi-user testing by using Microsoft Visual Studio, the Performance SDK, and the Task Recorder test scripts.
+description: This topic explains how to do multi-user testing by using Microsoft Visual Studio, the Performance SDK, and the Task recorder test scripts.
 author: kesaelen
 ms.date: 04/13/2020
 ms.topic: article